venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/insert-on-an-interface-table-in-oracle-ebs-using-the-wcf-channel-model.md

 manager: "anneta"
 ---
 # Run an insert operation on an interface table in Oracle E-Business Suite using the WCF channel model
-The [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] discovers a set of Insert, Select, Update, and Delete operations on Oracle E-Business Suite interface tables.
+The [!INCLUDE [adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] discovers a set of Insert, Select, Update, and Delete operations on Oracle E-Business Suite interface tables.
 By using these operations, you can perform simple Insert, Select, Update, and Delete statements qualified by a Where clause on a target interface table.
 This topic provides instructions on how to perform an Insert operation on an interface table using the WCF channel model.

  For more information on how the adapter supports these operations, see [Operations on Interface Tables and Interface Views](../../adapters-and-accelerators/adapter-oracle-ebs/operations-on-interface-tables-and-interface-views.md).
 For more information about how to perform operations on Oracle E-Business Suite using the WCF Channel model, see [Overview of the WCF channel model with the Oracle E-Business Suite adapter](../../adapters-and-accelerators/adapter-oracle-ebs/overview-of-the-wcf-channel-model-with-the-oracle-e-business-suite-adapter.md).

 ## About the Examples Used in this Topic
  The example in this topic performs operations on the MS_SAMPLE_EMPLOYEE interface table.
 The table is created by running the script provided with the samples.
 For more information about samples, see [Samples for the Oracle EBS adapter](../../adapters-and-accelerators/adapter-oracle-ebs/samples-for-the-oracle-ebs-adapter.md).
-A sample, **InsertOperation**, which is based on this topic, is also provided with the [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] samples.
+A sample, <strong>InsertOperation</strong>, which is based on this topic, is also provided with the [!INCLUDE [adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)] samples.

 ## The Insert Message
  To perform operations on the Oracle E-Business Suite using the WCF channel model, you must have the request message specific to the operation.
 The request message to perform an Insert operation on the MS_SAMPLE_EMPLOYEE interface table resembles the following: